 Some of our subsidiaries as Atlantic Security Bank and Subsidiaries; Credicorp Capital Securities; and Credicorp Capital Asset Management (subsidiaries of Credicorp Capital Limited), maintain their operations and balances in U.S. Dollar and other currencies.
 As a result, this Annual Report contains certain U.S. Dollars and other currencies amounts translated into Soles.
 You should not construe any of these translations as representations that the U.S. Dollar amounts actually represent such equivalent Sol amounts or could be converted into Soles at the rate indicated as of the dates mentioned herein, or at all.
 Unless otherwise indicated, these Sol amounts have been translated from U.S. Dollar amounts at an exchange rate of S/3.411 = US\$1.00, which is the December 31, 2015 exchange rate set by the Peruvian Superintendency of Banks, Insurance and Pension Funds (SBS by its Spanish initials).
-Translating amounts expressed in U.S. Dollars on a specified date (at the prevailing exchange rate on that date) may result in the presentation of Sol amounts that are different from the Sol amounts that would have been obtained by translating U.S. Dollars on another specified date (at the prevailing exchange rate on that date) may result in the prevailing exchange rate on that different specified date).
+Translating amounts expressed in U.S. Dollars on a specified date (at the prevailing exchange rate on that date) may result in the presentation of Sol amounts that are different from the Sol amounts that would have been obtained by translating U.S. Dollars on another specified date (at the prevailing exchange rate on that different specified date).
 See also "Item 3.
 Key Information - 3.A Selected Financial Data - Exchange Rates" for information regarding the average rates of exchange between the Sol and the U.S. Dollar for the periods specified therein.
 The Federal Reserve Bank of New York does not publish a noon buying rate for Soles.
-Our Bolivian subsidiario purposes.
+Our Bolivian subsidiary operates in Bolivianos, a currency whose value has been stable over recent years.
+Our Bolivian subsidiary's financial statements are also presented in Soles for consolidation purposes.
 Our Colombian and Chilean subsidiaries, Credicorp Capital Colombia S.A. and Inversiones IMT S.A.
 (IM Trust), operate in Colombian Pesos and Chilean Pesos, respectively, and their financial statements are converted into Soles for consolidation purposes.